Jonghakseo/chrome-extension-boilerplate-react-vite/packages/module-manager/README.md

 ### Delete Feature

 When you select an unused module, Module Manager compresses the contents of that folder, takes a snapshot of it, and removes it.

 It also automatically removes anything that needs to be cleared from the manifest.

 ### Recover Feature

 When you select a module that has been deleted, Module Manager will recover the module from the snapshot and add it back to the manifest.

 > [!IMPORTANT]
-> SAVE ALL FILES FROM /ARCHIVE, WITHOUT THOSE FILES RECOVERING PROCESS WON'T WORK
+> SAVE ALL FILES FROM /ARCHIVE, WITHOUT THESE FILES' RECOVERING PROCESS WON'T WORK